Donna Reed: The Donna Reed Show

 That's what the show was really about, the importance of family.
 That's where life's lessons are transmitted, generation to generation.
 There's a certain way in which these are transmitted, with love and affection...[The Donna Reed Show] depicts a better time and place.
 It has a sort of level of intelligence and professionalism that is sadly lacking in current entertainment products.
 The messages it sent out were positive and uplifting.
 The folks you saw were likable, the family was fun, the situations were familiar to people.
 It provided 22-and-a-half-minutes of moral instruction and advice on how to deal with the little dilemmas of life.

 Later career

 When The Donna Reed Show ended its run in 1966, Reed took time off from acting to concentrate on raising her children and engaging in political activism.
-She returned to acting in the late '70s, appearing in the TV movies The Best Place to Be (1979) and Deadly Lessons (1983) and a guest stint on The Love Boat.
+She returned to acting in the late '70s, appearing in the TV movies The Best Place to Be (1979) and Deadly Lessons (1983), as well as in a guest stint on The Love Boat.